souravvarma-24/Data_Science_with_Advanced_GENAI_Internship/Assignment_5/readme.md

-## 📊 Task 1 - Analysis on ML Test Scores
+## 🚀 Task 1 - Analysis on ML Test Scores
-**Exploratory Data Analysis Case Study**

-*Innomatics Research Labs – Data Science Internship*
+**Innomatics Research Labs – Data Science Internship**

-This project analyzes machine learning test scores across three student batches to compare performance and derive meaningful insights using descriptive statistics and visual analysis.
+This repository contains an **exploratory data analysis case study** on machine learning test scores across three student batches, focusing on **performance comparison and insight generation** using descriptive statistics and visualization.

-The focus of this work is on **insight generation and batch-wise comparison**, rather than predictive modeling.
+The objective is to understand **patterns, consistency, and variability** in scores rather than building predictive models.

+---

-### 📁 Project Structure
+## 📁 Project Structure

+All project files are organized inside a structured folder:

 ```
 📁 ML-Test-Scores-Analysis
  ├── Task_1_-_Analysis_on_ML_Test_Scores.ipynb